Flexible metadata harvesting for ecology using large language models: Introduction

 \section{Introduction}

-Ecological and environmental sciences are vital to addressing the global biodiversity crisis, by detailed and large-scale monitoring of species diversity and ecosystem health and by quantifying the effects of climate change, human interventions and conservation action \citep{johnston2025north, keck2025global, langhammer2024positive}.
-Increasingly, the scientific community has advocated that these challenges can only be met by integrating different data streams \citep{culina2018navigating, farley2018situating, hampton2013big, kissling2018towards, nathan2022big, onley2025biodiversity, vanderplas2025monitoring, runting2020opportunities}, including Earth observation, citizen science records, sensor networks, long-term ecological monitoring surveys and environmental DNA.
+Ecological and environmental sciences are vital to addressing the global biodiversity crisis, for example, by monitoring species diversity and ecosystem health, and by quantifying the effects of climate change, human interventions and conservation action \citep{johnston2025north, keck2025global, langhammer2024positive}.
+Increasingly, the scientific community has advocated that these challenges can only be met by integrating different data streams, including Earth observation, citizen science records, sensor networks, long-term ecological monitoring surveys and environmental DNA \citep{culina2018navigating, farley2018situating, hampton2013big, kissling2018towards, nathan2022big, vanderplas2025monitoring, runting2020opportunities}.
 Essential to this mission are best practices in the large-scale collection, sharing and re-analysis of environmental and ecological data \citep{farley2018situating, hampton2013big, kissling2018towards}.

-For example, FAIR (findable, accessible, interoperable and reproducible) data facilitate the efficient re-analysis \citep{wilkinson2016fair}, stored either by individual researchers at data archival providers such as GBIF (Global Biodiversity Information Facility) and Zenodo, or at organisational repositories such as Google Earth Engine and NASA USGS. \\
+For example, FAIR (findable, accessible, interoperable and reproducible) data facilitate efficient re-analysis \citep{wilkinson2016fair}, stored either by individual researchers at data archival providers such as GBIF (Global Biodiversity Information Facility) and Zenodo, or at organisational repositories such as Google Earth Engine.